 This is definitely a bug in Outlook and I have submitted it as such.
 Hopefully the right click option will get implemented correctly so the Registry edit won’t be needed.

 In addition, the bug regarding AutoSuggest requires a closer look too but fixing that for existing contacts might be hard as the property is stored with the address field itself.

 I’ll update this guide once there is a fix available.

 Fixing all contacts at once via an add-in

 To fix all your contacts at once, you could use the add-in EditContacts by Outlook-Stuff.

 This is the only contact editing add-in I found which can also modify the E-mail Properties settings.
 Don’t get scared by the German website: the tool is also available in English.

 There is a special highly discounted 14-day license available if you only need the add-in for a short amount of time to clean up your contacts.
 The free trial version allows you to change up to 50 contacts.

 Locations of other message formatting options

-And finally, to complete the guide, you can find the other message formatting options that are mentioned in the original Quick Tip in the following locations in Outlook 2013 and Outlook 2016:
+And finally, to complete the guide, you can find the other message formatting options that are mentioned in the original Quick Tip in the following locations in Outlook 2013, 2016, 2019 and Office 365: